mavryk-network/GoMavryk/examples/addr/README.md

-## Read Tezos addresses and public keys
+## Read Mavryk addresses and public keys

-This example shows how Tezos addresses and keys can be detected and decoded.
+This example shows how Mavryk addresses and keys can be detected and decoded.

 ### Code Example